sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_09.rst

 their psychic abilities.
 However, this is wrong.
 If you think about it, we have not *actually* run a test that explicitly compares males to females.
-All we have done is compare males to chance (binomial test was significant) and compared females to chance (binomial test was non significant).
+All we have done is compare males to chance (binomial test was significant) and compared females to chance (binomial test was not significant).
 If we want to argue that there is a real difference between the males and the females, we should probably run a test of the null hypothesis that there is no difference!
 We can do that using a different hypothesis test,\ [#]_ but when we do that it